 If you love to hit the slopes, you’ll love living in Colorado.
 Maybe the access to so much nature and so many outdoor activities is why Colorado is the seventh healthiest state in the country, according to U.S. News & World Report.

 Good health and lovely landscapes may be why so many people are flocking to Colorado.
-According to 2020 census results, Colorado was one of the fastest-growing states in the last decade.

 To better understand if living in the Centennial State is the right fit for you, keep reading to learn more about the cost of living in Colorado.